 - Improving Social Connection: In this workshop we explore the importance of social connection for our wellbeing and the effects of learned loneliness and loss of connection.
 We also look at strategies for building and improving social connection whilst looking after ourselves.

-- Moral Distress: Moral distress can often affect those in front line or caring roles.
-Often described as a betrayal of ‘what’s right’, it can give rise to intense feelings following actions, or lack of them, which clash with a person’s ethical code.
-In this workshop we look at the potential causes & signs of moral distress and how we can work towards moral repair.
+- Moral Distress: Moral distress is commonly experienced in the workplace, particularly by those working in health and social care roles.
+It is described as a betrayal of ‘what’s right’ and can occur following actions, or a lack of them, which clash with a person’s moral or ethical code.
+In this workshop we explore signs and causes of moral distress, coping strategies and moral repair.

 - Loss, Grief, & Bereavement: In this workshop we acknowledge the difficulties faced when dealing with bereavement both at work and at home and we focus on practical tools that can be used to aid looking after yourself and others experiencing loss and bereavement.